djaadimou-lab/djaadimou-lab/README.md

 ### 🧐 More About Me:

-- 🔭 &nbsp; I graduated from Poznan Univeristy of technology , Department of Engineering Managemnt (Undergraduate)
+- 🔭 &nbsp; I graduated from Poznan Univeristy of technology , Department of Engineering Managemnt
+- 🔭 &nbsp; I graduated from Ahmed Draya , Department of Computer sciense
 - 🤝 &nbsp; I love writing code and learn anythings about it
 - 🌱 &nbsp; I’m currently learning Typescript;
 - 🎨 &nbsp; Currently strengthening my skills in Machine Learning, Cloud Computing,